Estimated reading time: 22 minutes

 Categories and Tags are actually Pages!

-Surprisingly a lot of people are seeing categories and tags as some checkboxes.
+Surprisingly a lot of people are seeing categories and tags as some checkboxes that are supposed to do something for SEO.
 Before we move anywhere further, we need to make this clear: each Category and each Tag is a new URL for a brand new page created on our WordPress website.
 Those pages are called Archives.
 This is important.
-The archive pages are going to be indexed on Google and they are going to bring some traffic to the website.
+The archive pages are going to be indexed on Google by default and they are going to bring some traffic to the website.

 Not only that: both categories and tags are going to create their separate Sitemaps generated with both SEO plugins and the default WordPress sitemap, depending which one you use.